 Requires electricity

-The problem of deadweights however is that the force must be applied to the test piece through a lever structure, with a large number of moving parts, to eventually a small indenter.
-Transferring the dead-weight force to the tip of a small diamond or ball indenter, for instance 150kgf main load used for a Rockwell HRC test, is difficult to accomplish.
-The large size and mass of a 150 kg weight would not fit in a handy instrument so it required designers to use smaller weights with levers to intensify the force to the desired levels.
+The problem with dead weights is that the force must be applied to the test piece through a lever structure, with many moving parts, to reach a small indenter.
+Transferring the dead-weight force to the tip of a small diamond or ball indenter, for instance, 150 kgf main load used for a Rockwell HRC test, is difficult to accomplish.
+The large size and mass of a 150 kg weight would not fit in a handy instrument, so it required designers to use smaller weights with levers to intensify the force to the desired levels.

-The problem just gets bigger if the force increases to 3000kgf for Brinell measurements, but dead weight systems are also a challenge for designers for low force hardness testers going down to for instance 1gf.
+The problem just gets bigger if the force increases to 3000 kgf for Brinell measurements, but dead weight systems are also a challenge for designers for low-force hardness testers going down to 1 gf, for instance.

 Levers require pivots, guides, bearings and other friction-producing parts that cause force application instability.

 Although it is possible to control these sources of error, any friction point in the system will eventually have a negative effect that slowly increases during the lifetime of the instrument.
-It is also not easy to control a dead weight application in a dead-weight system.
+It is also not easy to control a dead-weight application in a dead-weight system.
 Because the dead weight must be moved to apply the test force, stopping it quickly without overload and oscillation is problematic.
-Many older testers use dashpots (oil filled dampers) to control the application; however, these dashpots where source of problems on their own (oil leaking, wear & tear on the sealings, tempurature effects).
-In later designs dashpots where replaced by motors.
+Many older testers use dashpots (oil-filled dampers) to control the application; however, these dashpots had problems of their own (oil leaking, wear & tear on the sealings, temperature effects).
+In later designs, dashpots were replaced by motors.

-Although this eliminates some dashpot problems, the need to perform tests quickly makes motor speed critical, and as a result, force overshoot and oscillation are frequent problems.
-The motorized dead weight testers are also slow working machines, not realy suitable for production.
-It is assumed that dead weight originated forces remain consistent as each test is performed.
-But it remains to be an assumption, the reality shows plenty of problems.
+While this eliminated some dashpot problems, the need to perform tests quickly makes motor speed critical, and as a result, force overshoot and oscillation are frequent problems.
+Motorized dead weight testers are also slow-working machines, which is not ideal for production environments.
+It is assumed that dead weight-originated forces remain consistent as each test is performed.
+But this remains an assumption; the reality shows a number of problems.

-Because there is no control on the eventually applied force, you could speak of an open loop, force application system;
+Because there is no control on the eventually applied force, the dead-weight tester is an open-loop, force application system.

-Machine vision helps solve complex hardness testing tasks reliably and consistently
+At INNOVATEST, we use machine vision to build high-quality automated imaging systems that solve complex hardness testing tasks reliably and consistently.

-We apply camera’s with high speed frame rates and of all kind of resolutions up to 18 Megapixels, automatic indent and workspace zooming systems.
+We use cameras with high-speed frame rates and a variety of resolutions up to 18 megapixels, automatic indent and workspace zooming systems.
 Ultra Bright ringlight technology, LED panels and sophisticated optical filtering methods to refine and ultimately provide the best possible hardness measurement.

 While most of the INNOVATEST hardness testing machines make use of sophisticated ultra-high resolution industrial camera systems, with LED ring light or LED panel lights, our more basic models like the FALCON 400 and 450 make use of a proven concept of a metallurgical microscope with a LED based Köhler illumination.

-Performance efficiency – In an embedded industrial computer, there is generally a single function for that device.
-For example, an embedded industrial computer for a traffic signal matrix has the hardware and software dedicated to the proper functioning of that particular purpose alone; hence there is an optimization of what the product can do.
-You need to ask yourself the question, would you wish to operate a rocket launcher from a desktop work station that has word, excel or games installed?
-No?
-At Innovatest we have the opinion that machines and or other quality equipment should be operated from a controller that has one task only, excellent machine performance with high reliability.
+An embedded industrial computer usually only has a single function.
+For example, an embedded industrial computer for a traffic signal matrix has the hardware and software dedicated to the proper functioning of that particular purpose alone; hence, there is an optimization of what the product can do.
+At INNOVATEST, we have the opinion that machines and or other quality equipment should be operated from a controlling system that has one task only, excellent machine performance with high reliability.

-Product reliability – Given that an embedded industrial computer is potentially exposed to harsh conditions, and is certainly relied upon to accomplish its task without failure, manufacturers will often add certain features such as an SSD, for fast, reliable data storage, a watchdog timer and design it for fanless operation to eliminate the risk of failure due to moving parts or overheating.
-Mechanical heat sink as applied in all Innovatest machines eliminates any heat problem.
+Given that an embedded industrial computer is potentially exposed to harsh conditions, and is certainly relied upon to accomplish its task without failure, manufacturers will often add certain features such as an SSD, for fast, reliable data storage, a watchdog timer and design it for fanless operation to eliminate the risk of failure due to moving parts or overheating.
+Mechanical heat sinks, as applied in all INNOVATEST machines, eliminate any possibility for overheating.

-Durability – Many embedded industrial computers are used directly in factories and other harsh environmental settings which may not only expose them to harsher conditions, but also involve situations of rough handling for these electronics.
+Many embedded industrial computers are used directly in factories and other harsh environmental settings, which may not only expose them to harsher conditions, but also involve situations of rough handling for these electronics.
 Embedded industrial computers, depending on their use, are built to withstand fairly severe environments.
-They can be made to absorb stationary shocks or falls, remain functional even when in transfer via vehicles and are due to their location protected from exposure to moisture and dirt such as by conformal coating of the motherboard.
+They can be made to absorb stationary shocks or falls, remain functional even when in transfer via vehicles, and are protected from exposure to moisture and dirt by the conformal coating of the motherboard.

-Customizable features – Compared to general-purpose computers, which have an array of basic functions and features that cater to most office needs but have no use in industrial equipment, an embedded industrial computers has 2 main functions only.
-These are operation, control and data collection of industrial equipment through the specialized software to operate such equipment.
-With either one of these purposes in mind, nearly anything can be done with the hardware, then the OEM manufacturer, like Innovatest can further customize the unit to accommodate the needs of their particular industry or job by installing their proprietary software like IMPRESSIONS™.
+Compared to general-purpose computers, which have an array of basic functions and features that cater to most office needs but have no use in industrial equipment, an embedded industrial computer only has two main functions: the operation and data collection of industrial equipment through specialized software.
+With either one of these purposes in mind, nearly anything can be done with the hardware.
+The OEM manufacturer, like INNOVATEST, can further customize the unit to accommodate the needs of a particular industry or job by installing proprietary software.

-INNOVATEST hardness testing equipment has Embedded Industrial Computers as standard controllers on board of all our IMPRESSIONS™ operated hardness testers.
+INNOVATEST hardness testing equipment has embedded industrial computers as standard controllers on all IMPRESSIONS™ operated hardness testers.